Are you ready for a Membership upgrade?

 Your membership level demonstrates to employers, colleagues and clients that your hours as an instructor equate to valuable experience.
 It can inspire confidence in your ability as a well-educated Pilates Instructor.

-So, while you’re updating your bio and profile to add your shiny new online skills, why not make sure your membership level accurately reflects the work you’ve put in so far!
+So, next time you’re updating your details, why not make sure your membership level accurately reflects the work you’ve put in so far!

 9 reasons to upgrade at every opportunity!